 - Restless sleepers

-- Dogs who can't get comfortable
+- Dogs who simply can't get comfortable

-How does memory foam work?
+How do memory foam dog beds work?

 Memory foam differs from standard foam in that it is able to respond to the shape and weight of your dog, virtually eliminating all pressure points.
-Because it moulds so perfectly to the body, this allows joints, muscles, the spine and the entire skeleton to rest in a more natural position.
+Because it moulds perfectly to the body, this allows joints, muscles, the spine and the entire skeleton to rest in a more natural position.
 No pressure points means reduced pain, less discomfort and no more restless nights.

 Is the quality of the memory foam important?